iyyappan16/here_aws/devrel-workshops/aws-serverless/web-application/6_HERE_Lambda_Extension/README.md

      ![Deploy SAR Screenshot](../6_HERE_Lambda_Extension/Routing_images/RoutingFunctionDeploy2.png)

-5. Use the Default Application name..
+5. Use the Default Application name.

-6. Enter your HERE **app_id and app_code** which you created earlier
+6. Enter your HERE **app_id and app_code** which you created earlier.

 7. Click “Deploy” to deploy your function.